 Girls in Scouting have grown over 400% since 2002 when there were 504 female youth members.
 Now the figure stands at 2028.

-The number of adult volunteers has continued to rise since 2003 when there were 1813, to 2291 now.
-Despite this increase, the thirst for fund and adventure from more young people want Scouting has grown.
-There are currently 1295 young people on the waiting list wanting to join across the County.
+The number of adult volunteers has continued to rise since 2003 when there were 1813, to 3952 now.
+Despite this increase, the thirst for fun and adventure from more young people want Scouting has grown.
+There are currently over 2000 young people on the waiting list wanting to join across the County.